 Our cancer pipeline consists of anti-cancer antisense drugs that act upon biological targets associated with cancer progression and/or treatment resistance.
-In 2012, we formed an anti-cancer alliance with AstraZeneca that supports our efforts to expand our anti-cancer efforts and supports an aggressive and broad clinical development plan for ISIS-STAT3Rx.
-AstraZeneca brings significant experience and broad collaborations that enable the identification of novel genetic and epigenetic targets for cancer.
+In 2012, we formed an anti-cancer alliance with AstraZeneca that expands our anti-cancer efforts and supports an aggressive and broad clinical development plan for ISIS-STAT3-2.5Rx and ISIS-AR-2.5Rx.
+AstraZeneca brings significant experience that enables the identification of novel genetic and epigenetic targets for cancer.
 Combining AstraZeneca’s expertise with our drug discovery technology, we plan to expand our cancer franchise with a number of promising new anti-cancer targets.

 We believe the favorable tolerability and early evidence of clinical benefit of the anti-cancer drugs in our pipeline demonstrate how uniquely suited our technology is to create novel cancer therapeutics.
 In addition, we believe our generation 2.5 chemistry enhances the potency and effectiveness of our antisense drugs, and extends the applicability of our technology to cancers that are difficult to treat.
-For instance, we presented positive interim Phase 1 data on our generation 2.5 drug, ISIS-STAT3Rx, in patients with advanced cancer who were refractory to prior chemotherapy treatment.
-In this interim analysis, we observed clear responses in these patients with an acceptable safety profile.
-Based on these data, we and AstraZeneca are currently evaluating ISIS-STAT3Rx in a clinical study in focused patient populations with advanced cancer.
+For instance, data from a Phase 1/2 clinical study of ISIS-STAT3-2.5Rx showed evidence of antitumor activity in patients with cancer, including advanced/metastatic hepatocellular carcinoma.

 OncoGenex and collaborating investigators evaluated custirsen in five Phase 2 studies in combination with various cancer therapies for prostate cancer, non-small cell lung cancer, or NSCLC, and breast cancer.
 OncoGenex reported results from a randomized Phase 2 study of custirsen in patients with advanced metastatic castrate resistant prostate cancer, or CRPC.
 In this study, OncoGenex reported a median overall survival of 23.8 months in patients treated with custirsen plus docetaxel compared to 16.9 months for patients treated with docetaxel alone.
 In addition, OncoGenex reported that the unadjusted hazard ratio, a measure used to determine the difference in survival between treatment groups, was 0.61, representing a 39 percent reduction in the rate of death for patients treated with custirsen.
 OncoGenex also reported that patients treated with custirsen in combination with docetaxel tolerated custirsen well.